openmpf/openmpf-docker/components/python_executor/README.md

 # Copy your component's virtualenv from the build stage.
 # The install-component.sh script from the build stage installed
-# your plugin code and it's pip dependencies in the
+# your plugin code and its pip dependencies in the
-# virtualenv located at $COMPONENT_VIRTUALENV
+# virtualenv located at $COMPONENT_VIRTUALENV.
 COPY --from=build_component $COMPONENT_VIRTUALENV $COMPONENT_VIRTUALENV

 # This copies over any files in your plugin's plugin-files directory.
 # Minimally, this will include your component's descriptor.
-COPY --from=build_component $PLUGINS_DIR/EastTextDetection $PLUGINS_DIR/EastTextDetection
+COPY --from=build_component $PLUGINS_DIR/MyFaceDetection $PLUGINS_DIR/MyFaceDetection

 # Set the COMPONENT_LOG_NAME environment variable so that your component's log
 # file can be printed to standard out when running the image.
-ENV COMPONENT_LOG_NAME east-text-detection.log
+ENV COMPONENT_LOG_NAME my-face-detection.log
 ```

 Your Dockerfile may use more than the two stages shown above, but the final stage in the Dockerfile must be the